goakiller900/factorio-miniloader-redux/README.md

 - [Space Exploration](https://mods.factorio.com/mod/space-exploration)
 - [TurboBelt](https://mods.factorio.com/mod/TurboBelt)

-The miniloaders are activated if the corresponding module is detected.
+These miniloaders are activated if the corresponding module is detected.

 Getting the speeds for additional tiers beyond the basic levels (base games and Space Age DLC) is tricky and the game mechanics are stretched when going faster than ~ 120 items/sec.
 Supporting faster loaders is at best unreliable and might be outright wrong.
 YMMV.

-I am open to support additional tiers from other mods from PRs (see below) but I do not plan to actively add any support for other mods.
+I am open to support additional tiers from other mods from PRs but I do not plan to actively add any support for other mods.
+See [adding more miniloaders for other mods](https://github.com/hgschmie/factorio-miniloader-redux/blob/main/ADD_NEW_LOADERS.md) for details on how to add loaders for other belt tiers.

 ## Limitations